 In 1998, Eric Haskins and Jack Kalada, became co-owners with Bobby Couey.
 In the years following, Jack served as CEO of the company and Eric served as Vice-President.
 It was during these years that the company experienced even more growth both internally and externally.
 Originally, card filing systems and hand-written field notes were the only means of operation.
 However, as the use of personal computers became more prominent in the business world, the company transitioned over to a computerized system.
 Our computer software system was tailored to meet the needs of tracking offenders and their financial records.

 As MGP grew so did its employee base.
 The growth called for shifts in chain of command and more oversight so MGP implemented Area Managers and District Managers to assist in field operations.
 This level of management helped to strengthen the services provided to the courts and provided stability to the communities in which MGP located.

 After the retirement of Jack Kalada in 2009, Eric Haskins assumed the role of CEO.
 As always, the company continued to seek out ways to make its operations better and even more effective.
 Recently, Middle Georgia Probation has been working to further enhance its technology and is currently upgrading its software known as PIMS.
 PIMS stands for Probationer Information Management Systems and is an in house designed software system.
-In addition, we have hired an in-house trainer who is responsible for training all Probation Officers and support staff.

 In an ever changing society, Middle Georgia Probation is at the forefront of enhancing community supervision in the communities it serves.
 Over the years, many things have changed but the mission of MGP remains the same.
 As our company continues to evolve we are just as committed as we were in 1994 to providing the best possible service to the courts